Goally Penguin Logo with Sunglasses

 Read more: Art Therapy for Kids

-Last but not least, remember to consistently reinforce positive emotional behavior in your child.
-Applaud their efforts in using emotional regulation techniques, or create a reward system that acknowledges their growth and progress.
-This supportive environment can boost their self-esteem and pave the way for continuous emotional growth.
+Remember to consistently reinforce your child’s positive emotional behavior.
+Praise their efforts in using emotional regulation techniques, or set up a reward system to acknowledge their progress.
+This supportive environment can boost their self-esteem and encourage ongoing emotional growth.

 Positive reinforcement superpowers: